AlexanderKosik/kickstart_regex/content/groups.md

 # Groups

 So far we have printed the whole match object most of the time.
-What if we only want to print or process the actual match or just a part of the match?
+What if we only want to print or process the actual match or just a specific part of the match?

 This is where groups come into play.